 If you do not enter into a Home Care Agreement in the time agreed with My Aged Care, My Aged Care will send you a letter advising your Home Care Package has been withdrawn.
+This means the package is no longer assigned to you.
 If the offered package is a lower level package (see Section 3.5.3 below) you will stay in the national priority system to wait for your higher level package.

-If the offered package is your higher level package, and it is withdrawn, you will be removed from the national priority system.
-If this happens but you do want to receive a package, you will need to call My Aged Care.
+If the offered package is your approved level of package, and it is withdrawn, you will be removed from the national priority system.
+If this happens but you later decide that you want to receive a package, you will need to call My Aged Care.
 You will need to tell them if you want to be placed back in the national priority system to get a Home Care Package.
 Your place in the national priority system will be determined by the date of your original home care approval and your assessed priority.